 Administrative Drops due to Unmet Financial Obligations

-1. If you do not drop, do not pay, and do not make arrangements for payment by the due date announced each term by WATC, WATC may drop you from the course(s) in which you enrolled.
+- If students do not drop, do not pay, and do not make arrangements for payment by the due date announced each term by WATC, WATC may drop that student from the course(s) in which he/she is enrolled.

-2. If you are not going to pay and not going to make arrangements for payment, it is to your financial advantage to submit a written drop notice before the course begins.
+- If a student is not going to pay and not going to make arrangements for payment, it is to that student’s financial advantage to submit a written drop notice before the first day of the course.

 - Completion of the financial aid application,

-- Receipt by WATC of necessary documents for third party payment on your behalf, or
+- Receipt by WATC of necessary documents for third party payment on a student’s behalf, or

-- Completion of a payment plan agreement made by you with the Business Office.
+- Completion of a payment plan agreement made by a student with the Business Office.

 Repayment of Title IV Funds